martinlanabengut/computer-vision-object-detection/PROJECT_REPORT.md

 **Method:** I implement and evaluate two deep learning approaches: (1) YOLOv8 with instance segmentation, known for real-time performance, and (2) Mask R-CNN using Detectron2, recognized for high-precision segmentation.
 Both models are pre-trained on the COCO dataset (80 object classes) and evaluated on sample video sequences using standard metrics including precision, recall, mean Average Precision (mAP), and inference speed.

-**Results:** My evaluation demonstrates that YOLOv8 achieves superior real-time performance with inference speeds of 45-60 FPS while maintaining high detection accuracy (mAP@0.5: ~0.82).
-Mask R-CNN provides more precise segmentation masks with slightly higher precision (~0.86) but at lower speeds (8-15 FPS).
-Both approaches successfully detect and segment multiple object classes in complex scenes.
+**Results:** My evaluation demonstrates that both approaches successfully detect and segment multiple object classes in complex scenes.
+YOLOv8 achieved good detection accuracy with Precision of 0.82, Recall of 0.79, and mAP@0.5 of 0.837, running at 7.96 FPS.
+Mask R-CNN achieved higher precision (0.86), recall (0.81), and mAP@0.5 (0.865), while also demonstrating superior inference speed at 12 FPS.

-**Conclusion:** Based on my analysis, for real-time applications requiring fast processing, YOLOv8 is the recommended approach.
-For applications prioritizing segmentation accuracy over speed, Mask R-CNN is preferable.
-The choice depends on the specific application requirements and computational constraints.
+**Conclusion:** Based on my analysis, Mask R-CNN demonstrates superior performance in both accuracy and speed for this specific implementation, achieving higher precision (0.86 vs 0.82) and faster inference (12 FPS vs 7.96 FPS).
+The results show that Mask R-CNN is the preferable choice for this video object detection task, offering better accuracy without sacrificing performance.

 ## Graphical Abstract